raul23/nlp/README.rst

 `:star:`

-   - The running time is based on the `eight Wikipedia texts tested <#texts-used-for-testing-detect-lang-py>`_ (78 words per text on average)
+   - The running time is based on the `eight Wikipedia texts tested <#texts-used-for-testing-detect-lang-py>`_ (70 words per text on average)
+   - Methods 2 and 5 have an **overhead** when startng the language classification.
+Method 3 also has an overhead but it is less noticeable.

+     - Method 2 has an overhead of about 2.6 seconds
+     - Method 3 has an overhead of about 0.5 second
+     - Method 5 has an overhead of about 2.8 seconds
    - The Python script can be found at `detect_lang.py <./scripts/detect_lang.py>`_.
    - The script ``detect_lang.py`` only imports the third-party libraries/modules necessary for the chosen method, e.g. if you choose the `first method <#method-1-detect-only-if-it-is-english-or-not-i-e-binary-classification-nltk-english-corpus>`_,